-Katherine Stovel is a Professor in the Department of Sociology and currently serves as the Director of the Center for Statistics and the Social Sciences (CSSS).
-She is also a faculty affiliate of the Center for Research on Demography and Ecology.
-In January 2013, she became the (North American) Editor of the British Journal of Sociology.
+Katherine Stovel is Professor and Chair of the Department of Sociology at the University of Washington, and the Faculty Chair of the University's Research Fund.
+She previously served as the Director of the Center for Statistics and the Social Sciences (CSSS).
+She is a faculty affiliate of the Center for Research on Demography and Ecology, and a senior fellow at the eScience Institute.
+Since 2015, she has served at the chair of the Fellowship Selection Committee at the Center for Advanced Study in the Behavioral Science at Stanford University.
+From January 2013 - December 2016, she served as the (North American) Editor of the British Journal of Sociology.

 Stovel is a general sociologist whose research addresses basic questions concerning the dynamics of social organization and social relations.
 Her work, which follows in the tradition of social networks analysis, is motivated by a desire to understand how common social processes are expressed in particular historical contexts, and why these processes occasionally result in new institutional arrangements or new identities for individuals.
 A distinctive feature of Stovel's work is the arsenal of methods she employs, methods that emphasize the dynamic, sequential, interactive, and multi-level nature of social phenomena.
 This allows her to tackle questions traditionally asked--often in a much less systematic way--by historical sociologists and others concerned with the dynamic interaction of individuals and their local context.